Robert Wood Johnson Medical School

 Robert Wood Johnson Medical School is a medical school of Rutgers University.
 It is one of the two graduate medical schools of Rutgers Health, together with New Jersey Medical School, and is closely aligned with Robert Wood Johnson University Hospital, the medical school's principal affiliate.

 Rutgers Robert Wood Johnson Medical School operates campuses in Piscataway and New Brunswick in New Jersey.
 The medical school includes 20 basic science and clinical departments and a broad range of clinical programs conducted at its 34 hospital affiliates and numerous ambulatory care sites in the region.

 The school is named after Robert Wood Johnson II, the former president and chairman of the board of Johnson & Johnson.
 Prior to July 2013, Robert Wood Johnson Medical School was part of the University of Medicine and Dentistry of New Jersey (UMDNJ).
 In 2015-16 admissions cycle, the medical school has introduced the CASPer test, developed by McMaster University Medical School in Canada, as an admissions tool.
+As of the 2024-2025 admissions cycle, the medical school has introduced the PREview Exam, administered by the Association of American Medical Colleges, as an alternate Situational judgement test to CASPer.

+History

+The first medical school in New Jersey was Seton Hall College of Medicine and Dentistry in Jersey City, which enrolled an inaugural class of 80 medical students for a 4-year M.D. program in 1956.
+After having received a donation from the Kellogg Foundation, Rutgers University initiated the development of a second medical school in New Jersey.
+In 1960, DeWitt Stetten, Jr. was named Dean of Rutgers Medical School (RMS) with the charge to create a 2-year program leading to the Master of Medical Science degree.
+Students would then have to complete their clinical training at universities with a clinical program.
+Enrollment started in 1962, the same year the Raritan Valley Hospital Association bought land in Green Brook Township, New Jersey to build a hospital.
+This 118-bed hospital, Raritan Valley Hospital, became operative in 1966 and would later be the initial primary teaching hospital for RMS.